-In 1870, engineers with the U.S. Army surveyed Two Rivers and reported that to make use of the rivers as a harbor it was “necessary to widen and deepen the mouth, to revet the sides of the excavation, and extend piers from the shore line into the lake, according to the plan adopted at other harbors on Lake Michigan.”
+In 1870, engineers with the U.S. Army surveyed Two Rivers and reported that to make use of the river as a harbor it was “necessary to widen and deepen the mouth, to revet the sides of the excavation, and extend piers from the shore line into the lake, according to the plan adopted at other harbors on Lake Michigan.”
 At that time there were two tanneries, a chair factory, two sawmills, and a tub factory at Two Rivers, and leather was by far the most lucrative export from two private piers that had been extended into the lake.
-Leather exports were valued at $975,600, while lumber exports were valued at $220,000.
-The engineers estimated that extending parallel piers into Lake Michigan to a depth of eighteen and dredging a channel to a depth of twelve feet would cost $265,589.
+Leather exports were valued at $975,600, while lumber exports amounted to $220,000.
+The engineers estimated that extending parallel piers into Lake Michigan to a depth of eighteen feet and dredging a channel to a depth of twelve feet would cost $265,589.

-Work on the piers began in 1871, and by 1878, they had been extended 1,200 to a depth of twelve feet at a cost of $110,000.
+Work on the piers began in 1871, and by 1878, they had been extended 1,200 feet to a depth of twelve feet at a cost of $110,000.
 As most of the length was built of piles, sand was able to sift through and fill in the dredged channel.
-A sand-tight lining was fitted to the pile piers in 1879 to eliminate this problem, and over the next several years, additional cribs were added to complete the piers.
+A sand-tight lining was fitted to the pile piers in 1879 to eliminate this problem, and over the next several years, additional cribs were added to extend the piers.

-The square, pyramidal lighthouse measured thirty-five feet from base to ventilator ball and was built by with twelve-inch-square corner posts and sills.
+The square, pyramidal lighthouse measured thirty-five feet from base to ventilator ball and was built with twelve-inch-square corner posts and sills.
 The bottom portion of the tower was open framework, while the upper portion had an enclosed watchroom accessed from the elevated walkway.
 A trap door led from the watchroom up into the ten-sided lantern, from which a red light was displayed from a sixth-order, Sautter &Co.
 Fresnel lens.

 Two Rivers Lighthouse was deactivated in 1969 and replaced with a modern beacon.
 In 1975, the upper portion of the wooden lighthouse was moved onto the grounds of the Historic Rogers Street Fishing Village, where it was surrounded by a wide, wooden walkway in 1998.
 The tower’s Fresnel lens was broken during the move, and three decades later, Sandy Zipperer, executive director of the museum, launched an effort to have it repaired.